antoinecollas/wine_neural_network/README.md

 Neural network on wine dataset from scikit learn.
-Tensorflow implementation (95% of precision)
+Tensorflow + home-made implementation (95% of precision)

-TODO:
-- dérivées partielles pour les biais

 Commands:
 - to run wine.ipynb: jupyter notebook